Aiden’s Journey With PDD & How I Became “A Special Needs Mom.”

 I can care less who is looking at me or judging me when it comes to me parenting both my children.
 Unless you live with me and see what happens behind closed doors you have no right to tell me how to handle or discipline my children!

-I’ve made it my mission to encourage and give as much information possible to all mothers that I come across that are on the special needs journey.
+I’ve made it my mission to encourage and give as much information as possible to all mothers (and fathers) that I come across that are on the special needs journey.

 Just know that God knew you could handle your child like this.
 Your child being special needs is not a curse, but a learning experience for you both!
 Just know that you can do this!
 Yes, parenting a special needs child will challenge your parenting skills like never before.
-But later as the years go by, you will see everything that you have done to help your child progress, is all worth it!
+Later as the years go by, you will see everything that you have done to help your child progress is all worth it!

 There’s no way I would have been able to get through this phase of life without the support of our families.
 I am so grateful both sides of our family support us and consider what we go through with Aiden.
 It has made day trips and vacations with them go so much smoother & easier.